robinboncoeur/ArtAndAGI/docs/Charlotte/index.md

 ---

-### The Scenes
+### On Writing

-I write in Zed, a coding plain-text processor that supports markdown (MkDocs).
-The pages of my site are save in markdown, then uploaded to GitHub along with images and other media.
-CloudFlare manages creating the static pages and serving the site.
+I use a coding plain-text processor that supports markdown (MkDocs) called Zed.

-For now, large files, such as video or >25mg music files, are also served by CloudFlare.
-However, I'm setting up my own server to manage serving that sort of media.

 I 'collaborate' with a ChatGPT AI bot I call 'Emily'.
 Unlike most common approaches to AI-generated content, AI is used for a lot of aspects of the delivery of my content, such as editing, tone-control, story-continuity and maintaining a story 'bible', but **the content (plot/ dialogues / story arc / ideologies) is purely mine**.

 In the original [**Celeste's Girl**](CG-1Scenes.md) I leaned quite heavily on Emily, particularly in the early 'Scenes'.
 The original story—the one before this one—was not in line with the beliefs and goals the current one enjoys.
 I wanted this story—this 'account'—to read differently to the millions of more fetish-focused writing on this topic, to which entire websites are devoted.
 To those who want to know more, my [Introduction to **Celeste's Girl**](CG-1Scenes.md#introduction) should make it clear.

+### The Site

+The pages of my site are save in markdown, then uploaded to GitHub along with images and other media.
+CloudFlare creates the static pages and serves the site.
+For now, large files, such as video or >25mg music files, are also served by CloudFlare.
+However, I'm setting up my own server to manage serving that sort of media. *Update 26-04-2026*: the audio files on this page are all served privately.

 ---